-Indian International Dentist Application Personal Statement Sample, Prosthodontics Experience.
-One of my most definitive moments as a dentist and a human being took place the day that a frail old man walked through the door of our dental clinic in India, covering his cheek with a piece of dirty cloth, the excruciating agony written all over his face.
+One of my most definitive moments as a dentist and a human being occurred the day a frail old man walked through the door of our dental clinic in India, covering his cheek with a piece of dirty cloth, the excruciating agony written all over his face.
 First, I saw the horrified look on the faces of my fellow interns.
-Then, I saw the gaping hole in his cheek, passing through the mandible into the oral cavity exposing the postero-lateral part of the toungue.
-The right side of his mandible was infested with maggots and he was suffering from osteoradionecrosis.
-I stepped foward and calmly reassured the man that his problem will be taken care of and set to work patiently and calmly removing the maggots one after the other.
-At the end of his treatment, the patient grasped my hand with tears welling up in his eyes and he thanked me.
-At that moment, I knew who I was and I was so very thankful that I had become a dentist.
+Then, I saw the gaping hole in his cheek, passing through the mandible into the oral cavity and exposing the postero-lateral part of the tongue.
+The right side of his mandible was infested with maggots, and he was suffering from osteoradionecrosis.
+I stepped forward and calmly reassured the man that his problem would be resolved and set to work patiently and calmly removing the maggots one after the other.
+At the end of his treatment, the patient grasped my hand with tears welling up in his eyes and thanked me.
+At that moment, I knew who I was and was so thankful that I had become a dentist.

-I thought that the dentist was someone who primarily made my grandmother’s dentures until I became a patient myself as a little girl growing up.
-I took special note early on of the sophisticated intricacy of the dentistry and the way it is held in an almost mystical esteem by patients and their families.
-Along with doctors, dentists are especially revered in my native India which was one of the reasons that I made this career choice.
-As an adolescent, I began reading everything that I could find about dentistry because it was my first choice, my career dream throughout that dynamic and delicate period.
-In the year or so prior to beginning my own university career, in particular, I went to the dental college and just hung out there, speaking with anyone and everyone who would take the time to talk to me, including a few professors.
+I thought the dentist primarily made my grandmother’s dentures until I became a patient as a little girl.
+I took special note early on of the sophisticated intricacy of dentistry and how it is held in almost mystical esteem by patients and their families.
+Along with doctors, dentists are especially revered in my native India, which was one reason I chose this career.
+As an adolescent, I began reading everything I could find about dentistry because it was my first choice and career dream throughout that dynamic and delicate period.
+I went to dental colleges for a year before beginning my university career.
+I just hung out there, speaking with anyone and everyone who would take the time to talk to me, including a few professors.

 From the beginning, I was mesmerized by all the different facets of dental care.
 And I also became engaged with dentistry early on in the context of public health campaigns, taking special note of the efforts that I observed by dental professionals as I was growing up to provide basic information about the importance of hygiene.
 My country, India, is famous for its masses of poor.
-And those of us who have become professionals in the service of our community feel a special responsibility in my country to provide outreach to those who are in most desperate need of our efforts.
-I hope to return to India at some point in my career to organize dental camps in areas where little to no dental care is available for low income patients.
+And those of us who have become professionals in the service of our community feel a special responsibility in my country to provide outreach to those in most desperate need of our efforts.
+I hope to return to India sometime in my career to organize dental camps in areas with little to no dental care for low-income patients.

-I was admitted to dental school on the basis of academic merit.
-That day, holding the letter of acceptance in my hand, was the happiest day of my life.
+I was admitted to dental school based on academic merit.
+Holding the letter of acceptance in my hand, that day was the happiest day of my life.
 My mother was very proud of me and very supportive as well.
-As a single parent who always worked extremely hard to help me advance in my education, it was a triumph for her as well.
+As a single parent who always worked extremely hard to help me advance in my education, it was also a triumph for her.
 I did find my first year of dental school to be especially challenging.
-I was particularly, pleased, therefore, to see my grades steadily improving throughout the course of the program.
-The solid 'A' grade that I received on my pre-clinical Prosthodontics exam was especially gratifying since the the examiner was impressed with my work and told me that I would make a great professional.
-I was known for my exceptional skill at cavity preparations, which I see as an art form and something that I have worked hard to constantly improve.
-By my third year of dental school, I was performing at the top of my class, something which was recognized by the dean of the program.
+I was particularly pleased, therefore, to see my grades steadily improving throughout the course of the program.
+The solid 'A' grade I received on my pre-clinical Prosthodontics exam was especially gratifying since the examiner impressed me with my work and told me that I would make a great professional.
+I was known for my exceptional skill at cavity preparations, which I see as an art form and something that I have worked hard to improve constantly.
+By my third year of dental school, I was performing at the top of my class, which the program dean recognized.

-I attribute my success in dental school to my ability to manage stress and to multitask.
-Highly refined time management skills, in particular, were of instrumental importance in my ability to be highly successful in my internship as a general dentist in a multidisciplinary clinic where I spent 2 years immidiately after graduating.
-I am very grateful to this day for the vast amount of hands-on experience that I accrued in this position with such a broad diversity of cases, since our patient pool was huge.
+I attribute my success in dental school to my ability to manage stress and multitask.
+Highly refined time management skills, in particular, were of instrumental importance in my ability to succeed in my internship as a general dentist in a multidisciplinary clinic, where I spent two years immediately after graduating.
+Since our patient pool was huge, I am very grateful for the vast hands-on experience I accrued in this position with such a broad diversity of cases.

 My clinical posting in Prosthodontics was something that I found especially rewarding.
 One patient, in particular, stands out in my mind.
 He had an upper single complete denture and a lower partial denture.
 I worked very hard to get the occlusion off.
-I also performed numerous difficult and most challenging root canals which further enhanced my confidence in the excellence of my work.
-At this time, I began to realize that I had a special passion for Endodontics as well.
-Throughout dental school and later throughout my internship, I participated in many dental camps conducted in schools and remote parts of the country.
-In fact, my volunteer service is perhaps the single most important part of my identity as a dentist.
+I also performed numerous challenging root canals, which further enhanced my confidence in the excellence of my work.
+At this time, I realized I also had a special passion for Endodontics.
+Throughout dental school and my internship, I participated in many dental camps in schools and remote parts of the country.
+My volunteer service is perhaps the most important part of my identity as a dentist.
 As part of a community health program, I led an orthodontics project with a team of four other interns, completing our project on time according to our schedule.
-My attendance at the annual Indian Dental Conference was also an invaluable learning experience; seminars, symposiums and presentations were given by dental professionals from all over India.
+My attendance at the annual Indian Dental Conference was also an invaluable learning experience; seminars, symposiums, and presentations were given by dental professionals from all over India.
 I also attended the International Trade Fair at the conference, helping to expose me to state-of-the-art dental technology and equipment.
 Being multi-lingual has helped me to communicate well with a wide range of patients and better understand their needs.